bimmerconnected/bimmer_connected/.github/ISSUE_TEMPLATE/issue-template.md

 ---

 **Describe the issue**
-A clear and concise description of what the issueis.
+A clear and concise description of what the issue is.

 **Expected behavior**
 A clear and concise description of what you expected to happen.